netliferesearch/craftcms-docker/README.md

 ## Get started
 `docker-compose up`

+## Deployment

+Just push the thing to Heroku, and set some .env-stuff

 When you see the Craft welcome screen in Terminal, head over to [0.0.0.0/admin/install](http://0.0.0.0/admin/install) and install Craft.

 ## Magic Voodo if it does work